lit/lit.dev/packages/lit-dev-content/site/guide/templates/expressions.md

 **Child nodes**

-These expressions set nodes or text in the DOM.
+These expressions render nodes or text in the DOM.

 ```js
 html`